 (c) Form.

-Treasury SF 1001, Contracting Officer Representative designation, appointment and authority letter shall be used for purposes appointing a COR.
+https://my.treasury.gov/Collab/OPE/Acquisition%20Workforce/Career%20Management%20 Policy/Forms/AllItems.aspx, Contracting Officer's Representative designation, appointment and authority letter shall be used for purposes of appointing a COR.
 This form may be modified by the CO to reflect specific duties and responsibilities or other requirements applicable to the appointment.
-For instances, where there will be a primary and secondary COR appointed, the appointment letter shall clearly describe any differences between the duties and responsibilities or other requirements of primary and secondary COR.
+For instances, where there will be a primary and secondary COR appointed, the appointment letter shall clearly describe any differences between the duties and responsibilities or other requirements of the primary and secondary COR.